njndev/eggcop-amazon-crawler/README.md

 ## Product URLs crawling
-If you already have your ASINs and don't want to crawl them manually, you can enqueue the requests from the input.
+If you already have your PRODUCT URLS and don't want to crawl them manually, you can enqueue the requests from the input.

 ## Additional options